nekto-kotik/sqlantern/README.md

 To connect to a _non-default port_, add the host (even if it's a default host), followed by ":", followed by the port number.\
 E.g. `example@localhost:33306`, `example:1.1.1.1:30306`.\
 You have to always specify the host when using a non-default port, even when connecting to the default host.\
-You have to change the ports-to-drivers schema to use non-default ports at all (see server-side options further below).\
+You must first configure custom ports in the server-side options to use to use any non-default ports at all (see server-side options further below).\
-You can have a default port other than 3306, that is also changed in server-side options.
+You can have a default port other than 3306, that is also changeable in server-side options.

-_Single-file version can only connect to `localhost` on ports `3306` and `5432`._
-(Unless you know how and modify the source code of your copy.)

 ## Query Profiling
 **Profiling** is a very potent and extremely important feature of SQLantern, hidden behind a small icon, which makes it easy to miss if you don't know it's there.\